 Diagnostic and prognostic testing methodologies in hematological malignancies are evolving beyond traditional chromosome analysis, fluorescent in situ hybridization, and single-analyte molecular testing toward NGS because it enables the detection of multiple molecular driver mutations and oncogenic fusions in a single assay.
 However, most NGS approaches are limited in their ability to detect fusions, or to detect known pathogenic variants in specific genes such as CEBPA and FLT3 without using additional molecular methodologies.
 The ability to quickly and accurately identify specific translocation partners and the presence of specific pathogenic variants is critical in the era of increasingly personalized treatment plans.

 Drs.
-Rehder and Rapisardo will detail their initial proof-of-principle studies, which have demonstrated 100 percent concordance with their current assays, with superior coverage of previously problematic regions and significant improvements in library complexity.
+Rehder and Rapisardo detail their initial proof-of-principle studies, which have demonstrated 100 percent concordance with their current assays, with superior coverage of previously problematic regions and significant improvements in library complexity.